 Many counsellors have sessions of 50 minutes or an hour.
 I prefer to have slightly longer sessions of 70 minutes for couples, as I have found it works better.

 Every year, I take courses and workshops in order to stay up to date with the latest thinking.
 This has included Emotionally Focused Therapy for Couples (EFT) for which I continue to have ongoing training.
-I am a member of the British EFT Community (BEFT) and the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).
+I am a member of the British EFT Centre (BEFT) and the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).

 I have also done six days training with Andrew Austin in Metaphors of Movement, a fascinating approach to language and how we talk about our difficulties.